Leave a Message

 Homeowners insurance policies typically cover damages caused by fires, lightening, windstorms, and hail.
 It is important to understand what is covered in the quote, and look for additional insurance for damage caused by certain natural disasters, as well as flooding.

-It is also helpful to ask if a Wind Mitigation or 4-Point Inspection would help save you on rates.
+It is also helpful to ask if a Wind Mitigation or 4-Point Inspection would save you money on insurance rates.
 The Wind Mitigation (or Windstorm Mitigation) Inspection verifies the home's wind resistant features.
 A 4-Point Inspection verifies the condition of the roof, electrical, plumbing, and HVAC.
 It is helpful to order these to occur at the same time as the home inspection (usually for a marginal cost) rather than paying for an additional visit to the home.

 The survey confirms the land boundaries, identifies conditions, looks for easements or encroachments, and is important to determining the plot of land you will be purchasing.
 We suggest this is ordered after the contingency period has ended to avoid being liable for the cost of the survey if the contract is terminated.
 However, if there are not more than a few weeks between the contingency end and the closing dates, it may need to be ordered sooner in order to ensure delivery by closing.